 If the indication for which the transplant center or registry is requesting a donor is not a standard indication for HSCT, DKMS Registry will consult its medical advisor and ask for an assessment of the case.
 In order to get a decision by the advisor, DKMS Registry may request further clinical information, e.g. an ethics committee vote, the study protocol or relevant case studies, from the transplant center or registry.

-Each patient for whom an unrelated donor search is started at DKMS Registry must satisfy DKMS Registry’s requirements regarding age.
+Each patient for whom a DKMS donor is requested for workup, must satisfy DKMS Registry’s requirements regarding age.
 If the age of the patient for whom the transplant center or registry is requesting a donor is above 80 years, DKMS Registry will consult a medical advisor and ask for an assessment of the case.
 In order to get a decision by the advisor, DKMS Registry may request further clinical information from the transplant center or registry.

 Ranking of matching list